waderobson/bootstrap-injector/README.md

 #Bootstrap Injector
 Single user mode is ready to use on all macs out of the box.
-You could type out a script to enrol your mac, but that would take a while.
+You could type out a script to enroll your mac, but that would take a while.
 Enter the usb rubber ducky.
 The ducky shows up as a keyboard and can be programed to type what ever you want, using its 60mhz micro processor.

 ##Getting Started